 Avner, R. Greenwald, R. Ecker A. and H.M.
 Cotton, "A New Old Monumental Inscription from Jerusalem in Honor of The Emperor Hadrian," New Studies in the Archaeology of Jerusalem and its Region 8 (2015), pp. 96-101 (Hebrew).

 The second half of a monumental inscription that was unearthed around a century ago.
 The completion of the inscription enables the full reading which shows that it was made in honor of Hadrian’s visit to Jerusalem in 130.
-Since the inscription mentions only of the Tenth Legion and nothing of Colonia Aelia Capitolina, scholars assume that the pagan city was erected only after the revolt.
+Since the inscription mentions only of the Tenth Legion and nothing of Colonia Aelia Capitolina, a few scholars assume that the pagan city was erected only after the revolt.

 Benoit, Pierre, Milik, J. T. de Vaux, Roland.
 Les grottes de Murabbaʻât.
 DJD II, Oxford, 1961.

 An early 1950s collection of scrolls and papyri from the Wadi Muraba’at Caves.
 The documentary material includes letters sent by Bar Kokhba, bills of sale, and so forth, as well as Biblical scrolls.
-Yardeni republished the Hebrew and Aramaic documents in 2000.
+The Hebrew and Aramaic documents were republished in Yardeni 2000.
 The standard form of reference to the material is: P. Mur.

 Bar-Asher Siegal, Elitzur A. "Linguistics and Philology in the Study of the Epigraphic Finds from the Judean Desert: The State of the Art and Reflections on Future Studies".
 Lĕšonénu 78 (2016): 247-268